 Tatyana Bystrova-McIntyre received her Ph.D. in Translation Studies from Kent State University in 2012.
-She also holds an undergraduate degree from Tver State University in linguistics and foreign language pedagogy, and Master's degrees in TESL and Russian Translation from Kent State University.
+She also holds an undergraduate degree from Tver State University in linguistics and foreign language pedagogy, and Master's degrees in Russian translation and TESL from Kent State University.

-Her research interests are focused on corpus linguistics applied to study such global features of translated and non-translated texts as cohesion and punctuation.
-She has published several research articles and presented at major professional conferences (on both translation and Russian as a foreign language, second language pedagogy, and the use of technology in a second language classroom.
+Her research interests are focused on corpus linguistics applied to studying global features of translated and non-translated texts--cohesion and punctuation.
+She has published several research articles and presented at major professional conferences on various aspects of translation, Russian as a foreign language, second language pedagogy, and the use of technology in a second language classroom.

-Tatyana has been teaching Russian and translation courses, both traditional and online, at all levels since 2003, and has been involved with the KSU Foreign Language Academy since its start in 2007.
-FLA is a language immersion program for high-school students, where she is currently the Russian Lead Instructor, since its start in 2007.
-Tatyana has been a part-time freelance translator since 1999, and has been working as a localization quality assurance reviewer since 2009.
+Tatyana has been teaching Russian and translation courses, both traditional and online, at all levels since 2003.
+She has been actively involved with the KSU STARTALK Foreign Language Academy since its start in 2007.
+FLA is a language immersion program for high-school students, where she is currently the Curriculum Advisor and Russian Lead Instructor.
+Tatyana has been a freelance translator since 1999, and has been working as a translation/localization quality assurance reviewer since 2009.

 Scholarly, Creative & Professional Activities